Contrast-Security-OSS/docs/content/admin/teamserver/config/integration/SSO.md

 For SaaS customers, the Contrast System Administrator configures authentication; however, Organization Administrators may be granted the ability to override these settings.
 In this case, the override only allows an organization to switch to using SSO.

-### Switching to SSO

-If an Org Admin decides to set up SSO, it's important to note the following:

-Contrast doesn't support user provisioning; therefore, all users must have an existing account in Contrast before authenticating with SSO.
+If an Org Admin decides to set up SSO, it's important to note that Contrast doesn't support user provisioning; therefore, all users must have an existing account in Contrast before authenticating with SSO.
 Also, if users are identified with a user ID rather than an email address, those accounts don’t automatically transfer over to the SSO configuration and must be recreated.

-### Setup
+### Set up

 * From the **Single Sign-On** tab in Org Settings, click **Get Started**